-The 2006 Federal Poverty Guidelines released this week highlight the importance to low-wage workers of adjusting the minimum wage for inflation each year, according to analysts at the Oregon Center for Public Policy (OCPP).
-New poverty guidelines for 2006 were published in the Federal Register on Tuesday.
+The 2007 Federal Poverty Guidelines released yesterday highlight the importance to low-wage workers of adjusting the minimum wage for inflation each year, according to analysts at the Oregon Center for Public Policy (OCPP).
+New poverty guidelines for 2007 were published in the Federal Register yesterday.

 The poverty guidelines, sometimes referred to as the “federal poverty level,” define who is officially considered “poor.”
 State and federal agencies use the guidelines to determine eligibility for a range of programs, such as National School Lunch Program, Legal Services, Food Stamps, and the Oregon Health Plan.
 The guidelines are not used for the state’s cash assistance welfare program, called Temporary Assistance to Needy Families (TANF), or for determining eligibility for the federal or state earned income tax credits.